 Let’s take a look at what makes it so different…

 Drip is not a cheap option.
 It’s not Infusionsoft expensive, but it’s relatively expensive in comparison to some of its similar competitors like Aweber and GetResponse.

-You can start off on a free trial up to 100 subscribers to get a feel for the tool, which otherwise comes with all of the premium features except removing the branding.
+You can start off on a 14 day free trial to get a feel for the tool, which otherwise comes with all of the premium features except removing the branding.

 However you get a serious amount of benefits for your money, as you’ll see in the next few sections.

 Ease Of Use

 One of the selling points for Drip is how surprisingly easy it is to use.

 When you hear a lot about the features – creating workflows, adding in code for specific events – it can all sound a little overwhelming.